Director and Choreographer

 Ben is currently completing an Extended Level 6 Diploma in Dance Teaching, with BBO Dance; he has enjoyed applying many facets of this course to his teaching practice and experience with FuZe8 Dance Company (whom he first met in 2015 as part of Yorke Dance Project’s outreach programme).

-Impressed by the dancers’ creative skills, steadfast focus and willingness to further their technical and performance skills, he is very proud to be newly associated with FuZe8 in this capacity as an Associate Choreographer.
+Impressed by the dancers’ creative skills, steadfast focus and willingness to further their technical and performance skills, he is very proud to be associated with FuZe8 in this capacity as an Associate Director.

 Lauren graduated from Middlesex University in 2014 with a First Class Honours (BA) Dance Studies.
 Prior to University she completed her A Levels and BTEC National Diploma in Dance and Performance Studies with Nicola Lloyd at Totton College.

 Based in South East London, Lauren is a freelance artist; performing, choreographing and teaching.
 Lauren is a member of The Rebirth Network, a hip hop theatre company, where she works as a dancer and teacher.
 Performing credits with Rebirth include Street Dance XXL, World of Dance UK, Mad in France, Dancers Delight and most recently Breakin Convention.
 Lauren has also worked with NotetoSELF Dance Company in which she performed at festivals such as Resolution, Emerge and events with East London Dance.

 Credits for independent performing and commercial work also include The Queen’s Coronation Concert 2013, Schwartzkopf Tour, Hype Coiffure Hair Show.
 Lauren also trains with Definitives dance crew, working in many styles and she recently performed with the company at Move it 2017.